SurajBong/ReactGit/README.md

 ## you can find this changes while creating a repository on github.
 ## To push our files to remote.
 Run following command.
 --> git push -u origin master

+## To clone an existing github repository to your local.
+First create a github repository and initialized readme.md file and license file.
+Then click create repository.
+This will land you directly into repository and won't ask you add any local repository.

+## Steps to clone with your specified project name
+Run --> git clone [git repo path. copy from github] [your folder name] To hard remove cloned project from local.
+Run --> rm -rf [folder name]